dletorey/rebuild/src/leets/mexico-day-12.md

 Once all the food had been prepared [we all sat down and ate together](https://flickr.com/photos/dletorey/53661440772/in/album-72177720316297352/lightbox/) and told stories of our various travels.
 If you are ever in Oaxaca I can not recommend this activity highly enough.
 We learnt loads, had a great time, ate great food and _met lovely people_.

 After the meal, Susan and I headed to [the brewery I visited yesterday](/leets/mexico-day-11) and had another IPA before heading back to the hotel.
 In the late afternoon early evening I went walking around Oaxaca and had some food, I didn't need a lot and ordered a pork taco, it arrived as 5 pork tacos, and a Margarita.
-Once I finished my Margarita I was brought another I said I didn't another he said but happy hour and just said **no** it wasn't the best I'd had and I just did not want anymore.
+Once I finished my Margarita I was brought another I said I didn't need another, he said but it's happy hour and I just said **no** it wasn't the best I'd had and I just did not want anymore.

 Home to bed.